The Ultimate Guide to Types of Turning in CNC Machining

 Grooving Turning

-The grooving process forms narrow channels within the workpiece, whether plunging into its outer rim or inner core.
-Such indentations can serve purposes both functional, like seating resilient O-rings or clipped snap rings, and fanciful, with patterns added for visual interest alone.
-Groove dimensions follow from the tool's configuration and speed of feed into the turning stock, allowing width and depth to be deliberately designed.
-Varied sentences create rhythm, as short follows long and simple makes way for more complex constructions, much as the bits of metal are given character and utility by the cutter's movements.
+The grooving process forms narrow channels within the workpiece, whether descending into into its outer rim or inner core.
+Such indentations can serve purposes both functional, like seating strong O-rings or clipped snap rings, and fanciful, with patterns added for visual interest alone.
+Groove dimensions follow from the tool’s configuration and speed of feed into the turning stock, allowing width and depth to be deliberately designed.
+Varied sentences create rhythm, as short follows long and simple makes way for more complex constructions, much as the bits of metal are given character and utility by the cutter’s movements.

 Common Turning Operations